ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 ![picture](pictures/filtering_expression_(current)_29_03.png)

+### (empty)

+This expression can be inserted into all fields that support the "equals" and "contains" operators.

+It works as a "Null" filter, making a navigator reveal items that are not strictly tied to any enterprise company and/or location.

 ### (me)

-This expression enables you to locate only the documents assigned to you.
+This expression enables you to locate only the documents relevant to the user you are currently logged in as.

+It can be applied to all fields referring to the **[Systems.Security.Users Entity](https://docs.erp.net/model/entities/Systems.Security.Users.html)**.

+(me) eliminates the need to search for your own username in a field's dropdown list.

+When a navigator filtered by (me) is accessed through a **tile**, it will automatically display records relevant to the currently logged-in user.

 **Example:**